casper-astro/tutorials_devel/docs/tutorials/snap/tut_gpio_bidir.md

 ![alt text](../../_static/img/snap/tut_gpio_bidir/sw_reg_from_params.png)

-Additionally, drop in 2 more software register blocks named '' and ''.
+Additionally, drop in 2 more software register blocks named 'from_gpio_a' and 'from_gpio_b'.
 Both with the following parameters:

 ![alt text](../../_static/img/snap/tut_gpio_bidir/sw_reg_to_params.png)

-Finally, insert 2 gpio blocks that will be configured as leds.
+Finally, insert 2 gpio blocks that will be configured as leds, name them 'led_a' and 'led_b'.
 The first with a 'GPIO bit index' of '0' and the second as '1':

 ![alt text](../../_static/img/snap/tut_gpio_bidir/led_params.png)